Sinai insurgency: Operation Martyr's Right

 On 8 September 2015, the Egyptian military launched a major operation code-named "The Martyr's Right".
 The operation is the largest and most comprehensive operation aimed at rooting out and killing terrorists since July's immediate response to militant attacks.
 The operation targeted sites in Rafah, Arish, and Sheikh Zuweid, all towns in the northern areas of the peninsula.

 535 militants were killed in September 2015.

 On 13 September 2015, a Fijian soldier attached to the Multinational Force and Observers was wounded by small arms fire.

 October

 Downing of Russian passenger plane

 On 31 October 2015, a Russian passenger jet disintegrated above the northern Sinai, killing all 224 aboard.
 The Islamic State's Sinai Province claimed responsibility for the incident.
 Russian, Egyptian, and western investigators concluded that the plane was brought down by a bomb planted at Sharm Al Sheikh Airport.
 It was the deadliest air disaster both in the history of Russian aviation and within Egyptian territory at the time.

-December

-On 8 December, a bomb in Rafah killed four soldiers and injured four others.